CesiumGS/3d-tiles/specification/README.md

 ## Introduction

 In 3D Tiles, a _tileset_ is a set of _tiles_ organized in a spatial data structure, the _tree_.
-The tree incorporates the concept of Hierarchical Level of Detail (HLoD) for optimal rendering of spatial data.
+The tree incorporates the concept of Hierarchical Level of Detail (HLOD) for optimal rendering of spatial data.

 A tileset may use a 2D spatial tiling scheme similar to raster and vector tiling schemes (like a Web Map Tile Service (WMTS) or XYZ scheme) that serve predefined tiles at several levels of detail (or zoom levels).
 However since the content of a tileset is often non-uniform or may not easily be organized in only two dimensions, the tree can be any [spatial data structure](#spatial-data-structures) with spatial coherence, including k-d trees, quadtrees, octrees, and grids.